-4.1 In accordance with section 15(8) of the PFA Act the Accountable Officer has particular responsibility to ensure that, where they consider that any action that they are required to take is inconsistent with the proper performance of their duties as Accountable Officer, they obtain written authority from the Board and send a copy of this as soon as possible to the Auditor General.
+- 4.1 In accordance with section 15(8) of the PFA Act the Accountable Officer has particular responsibility to ensure that, where they consider that any action that they are required to take is inconsistent with the proper performance of their duties as Accountable Officer, they obtain written authority from the Board and send a copy of this as soon as possible to the Auditor General.
 A copy of such written authority should also be sent to the Clerk to the Public Audit Committee.
 The Accountable Officer should ensure that appropriate advice is tendered to the Board on all matters of financial propriety and regularity and on the economic, efficient and effective use of resources.
-They will need to determine how and in what terms such advice should be tendered, and whether in a particular case to make specific reference to their own duty as Accountable Officer to seek written authority and notify the Auditor General and the Public Audit Committee.

-- 4.2 The Accountable Officer has a duty to ensure that appropriate advice is tendered to the Board on all matters of financial propriety and regularity, and more broadly, as to all considerations of prudent and economical administration, efficiency, and effectiveness. - If the Accountable Officer considers that, despite their advice to the 4.3 contrary, the Board is contemplating a course of action which they consider would infringe the requirements of financial regularity or propriety, or that they could not defend as representing value for money within a framework of Best Value, they should set out in writing the objection to the proposal and the reasons for this objection.
+They will need to determine how and in what terms such advice should be tendered, and whether in a particular case to make specific reference to their own duty as Accountable Officer to seek written authority and notify the Auditor General and the Public Audit Committee. - 4.2 The Accountable Officer has a duty to ensure that appropriate advice is tendered to the Board, the Executive Team and other decision-making bodies on all matters of financial propriety and regularity, and more broadly, as to all considerations of prudent and economical administration, efficiency, and effectiveness. - If the Accountable Officer considers that, despite their advice to the 4.3 contrary, the Board is contemplating a course of action which they consider would infringe the requirements of financial regularity or propriety, or that they could not defend as representing value for money within a framework of Best Value, they should set out in writing the objection to the proposal and the reasons for this objection.
 If the body decides to proceed, they should seek written authority to take the action in question.
 In the case of a body sponsored by the Scottish Government, the sponsor unit should be made aware of any such request in order that, where considered appropriate, it can inform the relevant Portfolio Accountable Officer and Cabinet Secretary / Minister.
-Having received written authority, they must comply with it, but should then, without undue delay, pass copies of the request for the written authority and the written authority itself to the Auditor General and the Clerk to the Public Audit Committee. - 4.4 If because of the extreme urgency of the situation there is no time to submit advice in writing to the Board in either of the eventualities referred to in paragraph 2.6.3 before the Board takes a decision, they must ensure that, if the Board overrules the advice, both their advice and the Board's instructions are recorded in writing immediately afterwards. - 4.5 The Accountable Officer must ensure that their responsibilities as Accountable Officer do not conflict with those as a Board member.
+Having received written authority, they must comply with it, but should then, without undue delay, pass copies of the request for the written authority and the written authority itself to the Auditor General and the Clerk to the Public Audit Committee. - 4.4 The Accountable Officer must ensure that their responsibilities as Accountable Officer do not conflict with those as a Board member.
 They should vote against any action that they cannot endorse as Accountable Officer, and in the absence of a vote, ensure that their opposition as a Board member, as well as Accountable Officer is clearly recorded.
 It will not be sufficient to protect their position as a Board member merely by abstaining from a decision which cannot be supported.